Did you know that you can save money just for being a student?

 Additionally, Jiffy Lube offers students $10 or 10% off your total bill when you present a valid student ID.

 If a long-distance bus is closer to your budget, Coach USA Shortline offers 15% off tickets originating in or going to the city shown on your student ID.
-Alternately, Greyhound offers Save 20% on unrestricted tickets to thousands of locations.
+Alternately, Greyhound offers 10% to thousands of locations with the Student Advantage Discount Card.

 For those traveling long distances in Europe, Eurail offers students a 35% discount off of regular adult fares.